Best and cheapest health insurance plans in Ohio

 SummaCare: Best health plans in the Akron area

-SummaCare is one of the top health insurance companies in the country, earning a perfect score of five stars from HealthCare.gov.
+SummaCare is one of the top health insurance companies in Ohio, earning a high 4-out-of-5-star score from HealthCare.gov.
 But plans are only available in Akron and nearby counties.

 The downside is that you'll have a smaller network of doctors and hospitals where you can use your plan, unless it's an emergency.